CALMH-Team/CALMH/README.md

     - Amilcar Yanez (amilcar_yanez@persistent.com)

 **Can be found here [here](https://github.com/CALMH-Team/CALMH/tree/master/projectFiles)**

+## Project description

+## Architecture diagrams

+## Project roadmap

+## Project workflows

+## Project implementation
+Both client and server implementations are in this repository: calmh-client and calmh-server.

+### Mobile client platform
+We use the Ionic 4 framework for application development; this framework uses Angular 7 with TypeScript for the code, CSS preprocessing using SASS.
+Ionic leverages the application building duties to Apache Cordova, which in turn uses Node.js as its backbone, connecting to the Node.js & Cloudant application we developed on IBM Cloud.

+The Chat application is made using SocketIO, and integrated into the REST API server.
+We also make use of a Health library that allowed us to gather health data, such as Heart Rate, from the Google Health system, which we use for user health diagnostics.

+The benefit of using a Cordova based framework is that the application can run in a browser, Android device and even an iOS device.

+See [Client ReadMe](./calmh-client/README.md) for usage instructions.

+#### Test mobile client
+We have generated an APK ready to be installed in Android devices.
+First you need to enable "Install from External Source" or similar in your device.
+Each device manufacturer has this option somewhere in the device's settings, see [How to enable APK installs on your Android device](https://www.expressvpn.com/support/vpn-setup/enable-apk-installs-android/).
+Once you are able to install from external sources, download and install the [CALMH application](./projectFiles/CALMH-debug.apk).

+### Server
+A NodeJS project that uses Express to handle HTTP requests & SockeIO for the chat functionality.
+See [Server ReadMe](./calmh-server/README.md) for usage instructions.

 ### Deployment Environment
 Link to the Cloudant service in IBM Cloud: